Estimated reading time: 13 minutes

 Always begin and end your day with a SMILE!- Mr.CBB

-Every week I get tens of thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
-(SIC) means I’ve copied the text exactly and it has spelling errors.
+Every week, I get tens of thousands of people visiting Canadian Budget Binder because they did a search online and found my blog.
+(SIC) This means I’ve copied the text exactly, but it has spelling errors.

 Most times funny, Sometimes serious.

 - Ontario Store Scan Credit– Haha, this is a new one.
-This is The Scanning Code of Practice my friends.
+This is The Scanning Code of Practice.

-- The impact of downsizing a house on teens– As long as you don’t downsize on top of them you’ll be fine.
+- The impact of downsizing a house on teens– As long as you don’t downsize on top of them, you’ll be acceptable.
 They will get over it.
 Life goes on.
 Just explain to them the reasons why.

 That’s all the fun for this week, thanks for dropping by and we’ll see you all again next Saturday.